Chapter R5: Trade disputes

 R5155

-If claimants have an offer of employment
+If claimants have an offer of employment1. withdrawn or

 2. postponed because of a TD